 Other relevant land use development resources include the following.
 Follow the links for more information.

-- Climate Action Plan – The Climate Action Plan, or CAP, is a strategic planning document that identifies sources of GHG emissions from sources within Elk Grove’s boundary and reduces emissions through energy use, transportation, land use, water use, and solid waste strategies (referred to as “measures” in the CAP).
-The City’s primary motivation for preparing the CAP is to enable new development projects consistent with the CAP and General Plan to tier from the CAP’s environmental review process and minimize subsequent project-level analysis.
-To provide this benefit to new development, implementation of the CAP on a project-by-project basis should achieve a 15 percent reduction below 2005 GHG emissions levels by 2020.
+- Climate Action Plan The Climate Action Plan, or CAP, is a strategic planning document that identifies sources of GHG emissions from sources within Elk Grove's boundary and reduces emissions through energy use, transportation, land use, water use, and solid waste strategies (referred to as "measures" in the CAP).
+The City's primary motivation for preparing the CAP is to enable new development projects consistent with the CAP and General Plan to tier from the CAP's environmental review process and minimize subsequent project-level analysis.